jvzonlab/OrganoidTracker/README.md

 Code for tracking the positions of cells.
 Tracking consists of two tasks: identification and linking.
-Identification is the process where the positions of cells are determined in single images, while linking is the process where it is determined wat cell at frame t corresponds to wat cell(s) in frame t + 1.
+Identification is the process where the positions of cells are determined in single images, while linking is the process where it is determined wat cell at time point t corresponds to wat cell(s) in time point t + 1.

 Setting up the environment